How to Succeed While Working as a Temp for an Agency

 She studied Art History, Photography, City Planning and Library and Information Studies, and sees the values of a city through built environments and celebrated artists.
 You can find her in one of the many free museums in DC, in one of the parks or exploring the DMV on long walks, usually with a book or podcast in her ears.

-People often ask us “are cover letters necessary?”
+People often ask us, “How important is a cover letter?” and “Do I need a cover letter for every job?”
 In the intricate process of job applications, this depends on whether the employer deems that cover letters are necessary.
 When working with a staffing agency like Whitman Associates, where professionalism and precision define our approach, our goal is to help coach you through when you should submit a cover letter with your job application and how to go about writing an effective cover letter.
-We understand the significance and timing of the submission of cover letters.
+We understand the significance and timing of the submission of cover letters, and we know when cover letters are necessary.
 One way to ensure that your cover letter and job application stand out in the competitive landscape of the Washington, D.C. metropolitan job market is by understanding what recruiters and hiring managers are looking for when accepting applications.

 The power of being proactive

-Cover letters are necessary when applying for almost any position.
-While crafting your cover letter, you should tailor it to the particular role you are applying to and highlight your experience and transferable skills that match the job description.
+How important is a cover letter?
+You need a cover letter for almost every job.
+While crafting your cover letter, you should tailor it to the particular role you are applying for and highlight your experience and transferable skills that match the job description.
+While cover letters are necessary, they can hurt you if the letter is not specific to the role you are applying for.
 You want to ensure that your cover letter’s format aligns with your resume and work history to make your application feel cohesive and well-thought-out.

 When should you include a cover letter?

-A cover letter is a marketing tool to sell yourself to a potential employer.
-Don’t hold back when asking yourself, “Should I include a cover letter,” when considering if and when cover letters are necessary.
+Cover letters are a necessary marketing tool to sell yourself to a potential employer.
+Don’t hold back when asking yourself, “Do I need a cover letter for every job?” when considering how important a cover letter is.
 Your cover letter is integral to your job application as it highlights your accomplishments, special skills and overall experience.

 A well-written cover letter will also provide the prospective employer insight into your written communication skills, so typos and grammatical errors will hurt your chances of landing an interview.

-If you apply to a company where cover letters are not considered necessary, it’s a good practice to include an email with a brief introduction along with your resume.
+If you apply to a company where cover letters are not a requirement, it’s a good practice to include an email with a brief introduction along with your resume.
+When considering, “Are cover letters necessary?” the most important factor is that you effectively show more of who you are and what you have to offer.
 This does not need to be comprehensive; a concise paragraph in an email introducing yourself and why you are interested in applying will convey professionalism and appear to be more polished in your submission process.
-The bottom line is that it’s always helpful to ask yourself, “Should I include a cover letter,” with every job application.
+The bottom line is that it’s always helpful to ask yourself, “Do I need a cover letter?” for every job application.
 Make sure to know how and when you should submit a cover letter based on the employer’s expectations before you submit your final application.

 Cover letters as screening tools

 When cover letters are necessary, they are often used as a part of the screening process to see how closely you pay attention to detail.
-With that said, proofread your cover letter repeatedly and have someone else look it over before sending it out.
+Considering how important a cover letter is, proofread your cover letter repeatedly and have someone else look it over before sending it out.
 You could be the best candidate for the position, but if your cover letter has errors, does not flow well or fails to showcase your valuable and transferable skills, you may not be selected to move to the next round of interviews.

 What to include in your cover letter

-A cover letter is your first opportunity to make a powerful impression on potential employers.
-A well-crafted cover letter can be the key to landing an interview and standing out among other applicants when cover letters are deemed necessary.
+Instead of asking, “Do I need a cover letter for every job?” ask instead, “What should I include in my cover letter for each role?”
+Cover letters are necessary because a cover letter is your first opportunity to make a powerful impression on potential employers.
+A well-crafted cover letter can be the key to landing an interview and standing out among other applicants, emphasizing how important a cover letter is.

 A typical format for a cover letter includes:

-As noted above, date your document whether you submit it on paper, through email or via an online portal.
+As noted above, date your document, whether you submit it on paper, through email or via an online portal.
 Use the contact information for the hiring manager when you can find it, and address your letter directly to them with a salutation or greeting such as “Dear Mr./Ms. [Hiring Manager’s Name]” when writing your cover letter.
+Getting these small details right are necessary for your cover letters to stand out.

 In the opening paragraph, use this space to introduce yourself and explain why you are interested in applying for the opportunity at this company and how it aligns with your career goals.

 Use the final paragraph to thank the company for taking the time to read your application and to express your interest in the next steps of the application process.
-You may also use this space to clarify anything not included in the sections noted above, such as an employment gap or skills that you want to highlight on your resume.
+You may also use this space to clarify anything not included in the sections noted above, such as an employment gap or skills that you want to highlight on your resume– another reason highlighting how important a cover letter is.

 Cover letter checklist